tribes

 Hestóetane na.
 Atsina or Arapaho Gros Ventres person.
 Plural Hestóetaneo'o.
 Category: tribes.

 Hetaevo'e na.
 Arapaho.
+This is a Southern Cheyenne pronunciation.
 Plural Hetaevo'eo'o, (another recording); Montana Dialect Hetanevō'e.
 Usage: ok Category: tribes.

 -hetanevo'é'eve vai.
 Arapaho woman - be an. É-hetanevo'é'eve. né??
 She is an Arapaho woman. É-hetanevo'é'eveo'o.
 They are Arapaho women.
 Category: check, tribes.